Topological Properties of Neumann Domains: The structure of Neumann lines and Neumann domains - manifolds without boundary

-In two dimensions the non-degenerate critical points are maxima, minima and saddle points.
+A fundamental theorem in Morse homology is the stable/unstable manifold theorem, part of which we quote here. \begin{lem} {[}part of theorem 4.2 in \cite{BanHur_MorseHomology04}{]} Let $f$ be a real Morse function on an $m-$dimensional, compact Riemannian manifold and let $x$ be a critical point of $f$.
+The stable and unstable manifolds of $x$ are smoothly embedded open disks of dimension $m-\la_{x}$ and $\la_{x}$, respectively, where $\lambda_{x}$ is the Morse index of $f$ at $x$. \end{lem} In two dimensions the non-degenerate critical points are maxima, minima and saddle points.
 According to the lemma above the stable manifold of a maximum $q\in M$ is $\{q\}$, and the unstable manifold is the embedding of a two dimensional open disk.
 The converse holds for a minimum.
-For a saddle point, $r$, the stable and unstable manifolds are embeddings of open one dimensional intervals.
-Another useful tool is the decomposition of the manifold $M$ into a union of stable (or unstable) manifolds.
+For a saddle point, $r\in M$, the stable and unstable manifolds are embeddings of open one dimensional intervals.
+Another useful tool is the decomposition of the manifold $M$ into a union of stable (or unstable) manifolds. \begin{lem} {[}Proposition 4.22 in \cite{BanHur_MorseHomology04}{]} Let $f:M\rightarrow\mathbb{R}$ be a Morse function on a compact, smooth, closed Riemannian manifold $(M,g)$, then $M$ is a disjoint union of the stable manifolds of $f$, i.e.\,